-Knowledge Brokering – Bridging The Gap between Theory and Practice
+Knowledge and Innovation Brokering – Bridging The Gap between Theory and Practice

 Effective climate action in the 21st century relies on decisions fully informed by the best available climate knowledge.
-As a result of this, a somehow new breed of professionals have developed – climate knowledge brokers.
-All PlanAdapt team members are climate knowledge brokers in their own field of expertise and themes.
-We work with others to ensure that the needs of climate information users are met, and the efforts spent producing the information is not wasted.
-Knowledge Brokering has a lot of others labels and overlaps with similar sets of activities and approaches, such as Research-Into-Use, Research To Action, Knowledge Into Action, Research Impact, Research for Impact or Climate Services.
+As a result of this, a somewhat new breed of professionals has developed – climate knowledge and innovation brokers (CDKN 2023, Scodanibbio et al. 2023, Gholasany & Havey 2023).
+All PlanAdapt team members are climate knowledge and innovation brokers in their specific field of expertise and themes.
+We work with others to affect changes in the agency and actions of system actors when they are informed and influenced by research outputs; and ideally, affect tangible changes in the social, economic or environmental conditions in communities and societies.
+Knowledge brokering has a lot of other labels and overlaps with similar sets of activities and approaches, such as Research-Into-Use, Research To Action, Knowledge Into Action, Knowledge Mobilisation, Research Impact (Belcher et al. 2021), Research for Impact or Climate Services.

 Overcoming Misalignment and Mismatch of Supply and Need

-Despite significant advancements in scientific research around the drivers of climate risk, effective adaptation action in the Global South has been hindered by a misalignment between the production of expert climate knowledge and the information needs of decision-makers in practice (Vincent et al., 2018) (Kirchhoff et al., 2013).
+Despite significant advancements in scientific research around the drivers of climate risk, effective adaptation action in the Global South has been hindered by a misalignment between the production of expert climate knowledge and the information needs of decision-makers in practice (IISD 2019, Vincent et al., 2018; Kirchhoff et al., 2013).
 In particular, the disconnect between scientific, top-down approaches to knowledge production and the institutional and cultural contexts where adaptation decision-making takes place has been regularly cited as a significant barrier to the useability and uptake of climate knowledge (Harvey et al., 2021) (Wyborn et al., 2019).
 As the impacts of climate change materialise, this persistent gap between theory and practice has resulted in increasing and often avoidable environmental, economic, and human losses from natural disasters and weather extremes (Albris et al., 2020).